Relintai/pandemonium_engine_docs/03_usage/03_3d/05_lights_and_shadows.md

 Any sort of bias issues can always be fixed by increasing the shadow map resolution, although that may lead to decreased performance.

-Tip:

 If shadow biasing is a problem in your scene, the following settings are a good starting point:

 - Enable **Reverse Cull Face**.
 This reduces shadow peter-panning significantly and prevents lights from exhibiting shadow acne at grazing angles.
   The main downside is that it may cause lighting to leak in some corners.
   The other downside is that materials that have their cull mode set to **Disabled** or MeshInstances with Cast Shadow set to **Double-Sided** may exhibit shadow acne.
 - Set **Bias** to `-0.01`.
 The bias should be a negative value when **Reverse Cull Face** is enabled, but it should be a positive value when it's disabled.
 - For DirectionalLight, set the directional shadow **Normal Bias** to `0.0` and **Bias Split Scale** to `0.0`.
 Depending on your scene, you may also want to further decrease **Bias** to a value between `-0.05` and `-0.1`.

 Following the above tips should make it possible to avoid gaps in shadows without resorting to contact shadows (which have many issues of their own).
 If shadow acne is still visible after performing the above tweaks, try subdividing your meshes further in your 3D modeling software.

 ### Directional light